ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

      - A systemctl service is created for app.js
      - The service is started

 1. Optionally investigate the app.js contents.
 It has two particularly interesting sections.
-First there is a /info link that returns a description of the instance running the app.
+First, there is a /info link that returns a description of the instance running the app.
    **../common/user_data_app/app.js**:
    ```js
    const server = http.createServer((req, res) => {